2013 Metcalf sniper attack: Aftermath

 Seventeen transformers were seriously damaged, requiring over $15 million worth of repairs.
 To avert a black-out, energy grid officials had to reroute power from nearby Silicon Valley-based power plants.
 While some nearby neighborhoods temporarily lost power, 'the big users weren't even aware Metcalf had happened", according to an expert from the Electric Power Research Institute.

 Both PG&E, the company which operated the transformers, and AT&T offered $250,000 rewards for any information leading to the arrest and conviction of the perpetrators of the attack.

 In June 2014, PG&E announced that it intended to spend $100 million over a three-year span on upgrading security at substations throughout its territory, including the Metcalf location.

 A July 2014 report from the Congressional Research Service titled Physical Security of the U.S. Power Grid: High-Voltage Transformer Substations repeatedly cited the attack and noted that, "... in the wake of the Metcalf incident, the FERC has ordered the imposition of mandatory physical security standards (for substations) in 2014."

 Investigation

 In October 2015, it was reported that the Department of Homeland Security had found indications that the attack may have been committed by "an insider".
+In April 2014, PG&E offered a $250,000 reward for the capture and conviction of the suspects responsible.
+As of 2023, no arrests have been made.